Martin's Mill Junior/Senior High School

 Martin's Mill Junior/Senior High School is a public secondary school located in the unincorporated community of Martin's Mill, Texas, USA and classified as a 2A school by the UIL.
 It is a part of the Martin's Mill Independent School District located in southeastern Van Zandt County.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+In 2022–23, the school was rated by the Texas Education Agency as follows: 77 (C) overall, 79 (C) for Student Achievement, 75 (C) for School Progress, and 73 (C) for Closing the Gaps.
+It also was designated with distinction in Academic Achievement in Reading/Language Arts, Academic Achievement in Mathematics, and Academic Achievement in Science.